OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-18.md

 The nations you will dispossess listen to soothsayers and diviners, but as for you, the Lord your God has not permitted you to do so.

 ## Deuteronomy 18:15
-The Lord your God will raise up for you a prophet like me from among you, from your fellow Israelites; you must listen to him.
+The Lord your God will appoint for you a prophet like me from among you, from your fellow Israelites; you must heed him.

 ## Deuteronomy 18:16
 This is in accordance with what you asked of the Lord your God at Horeb on the day of the assembly, when you said, “Let us not hear the voice of the Lord our God nor see this great fire anymore, or we will die.”

 ## Deuteronomy 18:17
-The Lord said to me, “They have spoken well.
+The Lord said to me, “Their words are good.

 ## Deuteronomy 18:18
 I will raise up for them a prophet like you from among their fellow Israelites, and I will put my words in his mouth, and he will speak to them everything I command him.